kayasax/SCIMTool/README.md

 4. Turn provisioning ON & assign users / groups

 Open the root URL (same host, no /scim) to watch events in near real-time. ex https://scimtool-app-1839.purplestone-a06f6cdf.eastus.azurecontainerapps.io/
->Note: you will have to copy the SCIM secret at first opening
+>Note: copy the SCIM, JWT, and OAuth secrets shown at deployment time and keep them safe.
+They are not stored anywhere else.
 ---

 ## 🔄 Updating to a New Version